 Could you support the ‘Knitted Toys for Children in Care’ campaign?

-No matter how long children stay with their foster family, the knitted toy stays with them to give unconditional hugs when children need a hug most.
+No matter how long children stay with their foster family.
+The knitted toy stays with them; giving unconditional hugs when it’s needed most.
 Verve Recruitment CIC understands the power of hugs to a child who is scared.
-Subsequently, it is why we recruit foster carers for the Not for Profit sector that also understands children’s needs.
+Subsequently, it is why we recruit foster carers for the Not-for-Profit sector that also understands children’s needs.

-Verve is a recruitment agency committed to finding caring and compassionate foster carers who know the power a hug brings from a knitted toy to children in care.
+Verve is a recruitment agency committed to finding caring and compassionate foster carers.
+More importantly, foster carers understand the power of a hug from a knitted toy to children in care.

 These foster carers make a massive difference in the lives of children.
-However, the knitted toys and teddies, made from love by strangers, are right there with them, by their side, giving comfort to children when they need it most.
+However, the knitted toys and teddies; made from love by strangers, are by their side.
+Giving comfort to children when they need it most.
 And, for a child who is a little bit lost and vulnerable, this is the best gift we can give.

-If you are interested in fostering with a Not for Profit Charity, please get in touch.
-Alternatively, if you would like to knit toys for foster children; or find out more about supporting Verve CIC, we would love to hear from you on the form below or email firstname.lastname@example.org.
-Thank you.
+If you are interested in fostering with a Not-for-Profit Charity, please get in touch.
+Alternatively, if you would like to knit toys for foster children; we would love to hear from you.
+Please contact us on the form below or email email@example.com.
+Your support is deeply appreciated; Thank you.